 A new fishway is required

-In 2004, investigations found that the removal of barriers through the use of fishways would open up more than 180 km of fish habitat in the Dandenong Creek catchment and greatly benefit the distribution of native migratory fish.
+In 2004, investigations found that building fishways would open up more than 180 km of fish habitat in the Dandenong Creek catchment and greatly benefit the distribution of native migratory fish.
 Four fish barriers were identified that either restricted or prevented fish passage.
 The weir and flow control structure at the Dandenong and Mordialloc Creek junction is the most downstream barrier and therefore the one that needed to be addressed first.

 “This is a very exciting project that we anticipate will increase the abundance of native fish populations moving through the Dandenong Creek catchment.
 The completed fishway will enable native fish species to freely move between Port Phillip Bay and the lower Dandenong Creek to spawn and complete their life cycles.
 The Australian Grayling is ‘threatened’ under the Flora and Fauna Guarantee Act 1988.
 It relies on brackish water when hatching as new larvae and then freshwater for the majority of its lifespan.
 This is just one example of species we are hoping to see thrive in future years.”